 Online Predators, Internet Child Predators & iPredator

 Welcome to iPredator’s online predator, education & information page.
-Online sexual predation is one typology included in the concept of iPredator, which is a theoretical construct developed by New York State licensed psychologist and forensic psychology consultant, Michael Nuccitelli, Psy.D.
-As Information and Communications Technology (ICT) becomes more widespread, cyber attack prevention, education and protection are areas requiring immediate attention.
+Online predators are one typology included in the concept of iPredator, which is a theoretical construct developed by New York State licensed psychologist and forensic psychology consultant, Michael Nuccitelli, Psy.D.
+As Information and Communications Technology (ICT) becomes more widespread, cyber-attack prevention, education and protection are areas requiring immediate attention.
 The Information Age has many benefits to humanity, but it is vital to identify and prevent the malevolent and nefarious elements that exist in cyberspace and Information and Communications Technology.
 The definitions of iPredator and online sexual predation are as follows:

 Online Predator Definition

 Online Predators: The typology of iPredator that is categorized in Online Predators has a variety of different terms used to describe the same patterns and motivations for their abuse.
 Historically, those who are not familiar with the profiles of sexual predators, pedophiles and child molesters tend to view them as being easily identified and incompetent.
 Not only are the vast majority of sexual predators their victim’s neighbor, relative or mentor, but the “veil of anonymity” in cyberspace makes accurate assailant identification a daunting task.